jimenezkgabriel/sba-3/README.md

 MY approach to solving these challenges were just to do some research.
 Looking through the documenation for Tailwind gave an answer in spanning a card into two or more rows which was exactly what I was looking for.... but it wasn't perfect.

 If I had more time and knowledge, I probably would test out a two-row spanning Bootstrap grid system as I found a prototype, but now I had to put it to the test.
 Since I didn't have the Figma file, I couldn't know the exact dimensions for the cards, text, pictures, and rounded borders.

+Okay so Tailwind doesn't properly render on GitHub pages.
+I implore the grader to clone the repo, then in the terminal go type `npm run dev` and follow the local host link that Vite boots up